 - Ensures effective leave management procedures are implemented, communicated and monitored which include:

 - how and when employees make requests

 - who has authority to approve requests

-- the process for preventing or managing huge leave accumulations for 52 week non-teaching staff.
+- the process for preventing or managing huge leave accumulations for 52-week non-teaching staff.

 - Ensure that accurate leave records are being kept which comply with the requirements of the Holidays Act 2003.
-These can be included in the employment detail summary and should be updated annually and kept in the employee’s personal file.
+These can be included in the employment detail summary and should be updated annually and kept in the employee’s personnel file.
 The Novopay leave report contains much of this information.

 - Ensure they and/or their Novopay authorised users are submitting leave information, forms and bookings promptly to Novopay to ensure accurate payment calculations.

 - Report on leave matters to the board, in accordance with policy.
-This may include discretionary leave, long term sick leave and significant leave liabilities.
+This may include discretionary leave, long-term sick leave and significant leave liabilities.